Horse Racing Betting

 Royal Ascot (Flat)

 The Cheltenham of flat racing, Royal Ascot provides you with the stars of the flat world coming together to battle over 5 days.
-This is the most prestigious meeting of the year where the Queen attends each day to witness the greatest horses that flat racing has to offer battle it out.
+This is the most prestigious meeting of the year where the Queen attends each day to witness the greatest horses than flat racing has to offer battle it out.

 As like Cheltenham, Royal Ascot has year-round ante-post markets for most of their big races.
-So, if you see something that has caught your eye and fancy having a bet at big odds for Royal Ascot then there should be no problem in you getting on that soon to be winner.
+So, if you see something that has caught your eye and fancy having a bet at big odds for Royal Ascot then there should be no problem in you getting on that soon to be the winner.

 Click here to find all the latest betting tips for a Royal week of racing.

 Have you ever wondered what markets are available when betting on a horse race?

 Here is a guide on some of the most popular markets that are used on a daily basis and how they work.